 RTREAT

-Dischargers using treatment systems on their ranch or by participating in collective treatment programs or systems may monitor the inflow and outflow nitrate concentration and volume of the treatment systems and quantify and report this as RTREAT for use in their nitrogen applied minus nitrogen removed reporting.
+Dischargers using treatment systems on their ranch or by participating in collective treatment programs or systems may monitor the inflow and outflow nitrate concentration and volume of the treatment systems and quantify and report this as RTREAT.
+Currently, RTREAT is not used to determine compliance with Nitrogen Discharge Targets but may be used to evaluate nitrogen management efficiency and will inform prioritization for follow-up action.
 Dischargers must maintain any data collected and rationale used in determining the amount of nitrogen removed through treatment in the Farm Plan.
 This information must be submitted to the Central Coast Water Board upon request.

 ROTHER

-If Dischargers remove nitrogen from their ranch in ways not quantified above, they may monitor this nitrogen removed and report this as ROTHER for use in their nitrogen applied minus nitrogen removed reporting.
+If Dischargers remove nitrogen from their ranch in ways not quantified above, they may monitor this nitrogen removed and report this as ROTHER..
+Currently, ROTHER is not used to determine compliance with Nitrogen Discharge Targets but may be used to evaluate nitrogen management efficiency and will inform prioritization for follow-up action.
 Dischargers must maintain any data collected and rationale used in determining any other methods of nitrogen removal in the Farm Plan.
 This information must be submitted to the Central Coast Water Board upon request.

-Dischargers must monitor and report information associated with irrigation management in annual INMP Summary reports
+Dischargers must monitor and report information associated with irrigation management in annual INMP Summary reports.

 Crop evapotranspiration.